How did settlers make gunpowder?

 Step Three – The wait

 This was the only way that people had to mass produce Saltpetre but it wasn’t exactly the fastest way to do it.
-The whole process would take between two and three months and would need to have urine added each day, so some poor villager would have the job of going round everyone’s house with buckets and collecting the contents of peoples chamber pots before walking back to the pile to pour it on.
-Saltpetre production would be done locally and according to the amount of urine available, so a small village would be expected to have a pile or two on the go while a city would have entire teams doing nothing but collecting and pouring urine on dozens of mounds of soil.
-In farming areas the process would be aided by keeping animals in barns with stone floors that run off into a drain, as a single cow would produce around 3.5 gallons (ca. 13 liters) of urine per day compared to the average of 2 liters for a human.
+The whole process would take between two and three months and would need to have urine added each day, so some poor villagers would have the job of going around everyone’s house with buckets and collecting the contents of people’s chamber pots before walking back to the pile to pour it on.
+Saltpeter production would be done locally and according to the amount of urine available, so a small village would be expected to have a pile or two on the go while a city would have entire teams doing nothing but collecting and pouring urine on dozens of mounds of soil.
+In farming areas, the process would be aided by keeping animals in barns with stone floors that run off into a drain, as a single cow would produce around 3.5 gallons (ca. 13 liters) of urine per day compared to the average of 2 liters for a human.

 Step 4 -Collecting